 - Community college transfers

 - Honors college

-Finally, to institutionalize and operationalize university data in real time across the student life cycle, University A decided to tag each student as belonging to a specific segment at the time of enrollment in order to streamline efforts to create tailored strategies for supporting all student segments.
-Taking advantage of existing data to embark on segmentation, rather than creating a single strategy for all students, can solidify an institution’s path forward in multiple areas – enrollment, retention, finances and more.
+Finally, to institutionalize and operationalize university data in real-time across the student life cycle, the university decided to tag each student as belonging to a specific segment at the time of enrollment in order to streamline efforts to create tailored strategies for supporting all student segments.
+Taking advantage of existing data to embark on segmentation, rather than creating a single strategy for all students, helped solidify the institution’s path forward in multiple areas—enrollment, retention, finances, and more.